 Case Study – WeChat

 There is no push service on WeChat with a subscription account.
 Users are allowed to send one message to followers every week.
 Followers will get an alert via a push service though.
-The key differentiators that have led WeChat’s dominance are highlighted as below.
+The key differentiators that have led WeChat’s dominance are highlighted below.
+This app host many micro apps/services for external partners.
 These features positioned the product as best in China and in the top category in the world.

 - Messaging: Instant messaging over a mobile data network with group messaging like whats app